Skip to main content

 1. In the qBittorrent Web UI, navigate to Tools > Options > Downloads.

-2. Check the Run external program on torrent completion box and enter the following in the box:
+2. Check the Run external program on torrent completion box and enter one of the following in the box:

 tip

-If you are already using the Run external program on torrent completion box, you can separate the two commands with a semicolon:
+If you are already using the Run external program on torrent completion box, you should create a shell script with your preferred commands and parameters.

 Transmission